FactorySimPy/FactorySimPy/docs/basic_components.md

 **States**

-During its operation, the joint transitions through the following states:
+During its operation, the Combiner transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before packing starts.
 2. "IDLE_STATE": Waiting to receive a pallet and items.